lesleyrs/Client3/README.md

 ## quickstart for windows
 All you need to build for 32 bit windows is included:
 * tinycc (C compiler, built with `TCC_C=..\tcc.c` env var and some removed libs for smaller distribution)
-* libeay32.dll for faster rsa https://gnuwin32.sourceforge.net/packages/openssl.htm
+* libtommath mpi.c OR libeay32.dll for faster rsa
 * all 32 bit SDL dlls, only SDL1 works prior to windows XP and is always 32 bit unlike the others

 To build simply run `build.bat` in cmd to get the client.exe, it depends on the cache + SDL.dll, libeay32.dll, and optionally .sf2 soundfont/config.ini